DanielxDante/restaurant-conundrum/README.md

 ## Conclusion
 ---
 The top 3 things that customers look out for in food delivery services are:
-- Ease and Convinience of Delivery
+- Ease and convinience of delivery
-- Services that Save Time
+- Time saving services
-- More Offers and Discounts
+- Services that have more Offers and Discounts

 The model that produces the best score would be the Random Forest Model.
 However, it is possible that the most optimal classification model would be the XGBoost classifier for reasons stated in our walkthrough.